stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/BKP/Tamper/readme.txt

       PC.08 and PC.09 pins
     - Use the Tamper push-button connected to pin PC.13.
 PC13 is already connected to VDD on the eval board.

+  - STM32100E-EVAL Set-up
+    - Use LD1, LD2, LD3 and LD4 leds connected respectively to PF.06, PF0.7,
+      PF.08 and PF.09 pins
+    - Use the Tamper push-button connected to pin PC.13.
+PC13 is already connected to VDD on the eval board.

 @par How to use it ?